Northern Dynasty Minerals Ltd. (NAK) Shares Up Despite Recent Market Volatility

 Gabelli & Co, on the other hand, stated in their research note that they expect to see NAK reach a price target of $3.
 The rating they have provided for NAK stocks is “Buy” according to the report published on December 21st, 2016.

-Volatility was left at 4.70%, however, over the last 30 days, the volatility rate increased by 5.13%, as shares surge +14.75% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.92% lower at present.
+Volatility was left at 4.88%, however, over the last 30 days, the volatility rate increased by 4.21%, as shares surge +25.15% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +6.43% upper at present.

 Stock Fundamentals for NAK